-The inter-state dialogue on defense cooperation is expected to include the possibility of joint procurements.
+The inter-state dialogue on bilateral defense cooperation is expected to include the possibility of joint procurements.

-However, the Finnish government has so far stopped short of declaring a special interest in purchasing the Gripen as part of its defense engagement with Sweden.
+However, the Finnish government has so far stopped short of declaring a special interest in purchasing the Gripen as part of its defense engagement the ongoing defense-strengthening process with Sweden.

-The Finnish Ministry of Defense launched its HX Fighter Program at the end of 2015 on the back of an Expert Working Group report in June 2015 that recommended acquisition of a multirole fighter over carrying out an additional upgrade to the Air Force’s 61 F/A-18C/D aircraft.
+The Finnish Ministry of Defense (MoD) launched its HX Fighter Program at the end of 2015 on the back of an Expert Working Group report in June 2015 that recommended the acquisition of a multirole fighter over carrying out an additional upgrade to the Finnish Air Force’s (FAF) 61 F/A-18C/D aircraft.

 The Boeing F/A-18E/F Super Hornet, Dassault Rafale, Eurofighter Typhoon, Lockheed Martin F-35 and the Saab Gripen-E comprise the five fighter type candidates being considered by the HX Fighter Program.

-The request for information (RfI) concerning the HX Fighter Program is due to be sent to aircraft manufacturers in March and replies are required by Oct.
-31.
+The request for information (RfI) concerning the HX Fighter Program is due to be sent out to aircraft manufacturers in March and 2016. replies to the RfIs are required by Oct.
+31. , 2016.

 The HX Fighter Program is being run by the Air Force FAF Command, which will be responsible for project execution and implementation.
 It is expected that a call for tender will be sent out by the Air Force FAF Command in spring 2018.
 Under this time frame, the fighter selection decision would take place in 2021.